top of page

 • OneNote automatically adds a source link any time you copy and paste content from a website.
 This can come in very handy if you’re trying to keep track of where you found all of your information, particularly for including your references on a report.

-• OneNote allows you to easily draw in the program using the "Draw" toolbar as well!
+• OneNote also allows you to easily draw in the program using the "Draw" toolbar, which we absolutely LOVE!

 The Uncommon Team